MyPureCloud/purecloud-embeddable-framework-mystery-crm/README.md

       a.
 Open a **Terminal** window.<br />
       b.
 Type `cd {name of your PureCloud Embeddable Framework project}`.<br />
       c.
 Type `sudo ember serve --port 443`.
-2. Wait until you see "Build successful...Serving on https://localhost:443/" in the Command Prompt/Terminal window
+2. Wait until you see "Build successful...Serving on https://localhost:443/" in the Command Prompt/Terminal window.
 3. In your browser, go to https://localhost:443.
 4. Configure the application.<br />
    a.
 Click the gear icon.<br />